 PhD candidate Jussi Huotari, University of Helsinki, Finland

-PhD Candidate Andrian Vlakhov, European University at St. Petersburg, Russia
+PhD Candidate Andrian Vlakhov, RAS Institute of Sociology, Russia